yana-qaSwe/testversion/README.md

 <a name="BUG-2614" />
 <details>
-<summary>BUG-2614:Pagination is not responsive and shifts off-screen when resizing the layout</summary>
+<summary>BUG-2614: Pagination is not responsive and shifts off-screen when resizing the layout</summary>

 ***